akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 ## Unpublish several products at once

 To unpublish several products at the same time:
-1. Go to Enrich/Published products.
+1. Go to the Product grid
+1. Click on the "..." in the top right corner of the screen
+1. Select "Published products” in the dropdown
-1. Tick the products in the grid.
+1. Tick the products in the grid
-1. Click on the Bulk Actions button, and select the Mass Edit action.
+1. Click on the Bulk Actions button at the bottom of the screen, and select the Unpublish action

 ![image](../img/dummy.png)

-1. Select the “Unpublish Products” operation:
+1. Select the “Unpublish” operation:
-    *   If you are in charge of all selected products, follow the steps and all products will be unpublished.
+    *   If you are in charge of all selected products, follow the steps and all products will be unpublished
     *   If you are in charge of only part of the selected products: a message will appear to inform you that you can only unpublish the products for on which you have own rights.
 Then follow the next steps and only the products you own will be unpublished.
-The other products will not be unpublished.
+The other products will not be unpublished
     *   If you are in charge of none of the selected products: an error message will appear to inform you that you cannot unpublish the products because you do not have the rights to do so.
-Click on the “Back” button to exit the mass edit process.
+Click on the “Back” button to exit the mass edit process

     The combination of actions to unpublish / restore a version allows to push new information to a product version.